Hasan B. Alam

-Hasan Badre Alam is a trauma surgeon, surgeon-scientist, and a medical professor in the United States.
+Hasan Badre Alam is a Pakistani-American trauma surgeon, surgeon-scientist, and a medical professor in the United States.
 He is the Loyal and Edith Davis Professor of Surgery, the Chairman of Department of Surgery at the Feinberg School of Medicine (FSM)/Northwestern University, and the Surgeon-in-Chief at Northwestern Memorial Hospital (NMH) in Chicago.

 Alam is an academic trauma surgeon.
 He is an international leader in bench-to-clinic translational trauma research.
 In 2017, he was awarded the American Heart Association Lifetime Achievement Award for Trauma Resuscitation Science.

 Biography

 Early life and education

 Alam was born in Quetta, Pakistan.
 He wanted to be a surgeon from early on in life.
 After completing medical education at the Aga Khan University Medical College, Pakistan in 1990, he moved to the United States for surgical training.